gluestack/gluestack-ui/README.md

 - **Customize:** Tailor the components to fit your project's needs using theming tokens and configuration.
 - **Build:** Start building your app with a consistent, accessible, and high-performance UI.

-## Migration from gluestack-ui v1
+## Migration from gluestack-ui v3 / v4

-If you're migrating from gluestack-ui v1, we've got you covered with a detailed [migration guide](https://gluestack.io/ui/docs/home/overview/upgrade-to-v2) with codemod.
+If you're migrating from earlier versions, check our [migration guide](https://gluestack.io/ui/docs) to upgrade to v5.

 ## Created By GeekyAnts